bluezam/LIRI/README.md

 # Liri
-	Have you ever wonder why there isn't a search engine for searching concerts of an artist, searching the artist's spotify songs, and searching informations about movies?
+	Have you ever wonder why there isn't a search engine for searching concerts of your favorite artist, searching your favorite artist's spotify songs,
+	and searching for informations about movies?
 	Well search no further, because Liri is the search engine for you!

 # Liri uses multiple search functions!